What Is Breast Cancer?

 - Genetic transmission

-- Be silent (does not change the function of the protein)
+- Be silent (do not change the function of the protein)

 - Make an incomplete protein (making it non-functional)